tom--/Collation-to-Charset-Table/README.md

     ./c2ct compressed - < my_charset_table.txt > my_charset_table.conf

-But you shouldn't use that charset_table until you understand what it represents, There's no such thing as a standard charset_table.
-You need a charset_table that's appropriate for *your* application.
+But you shouldn't use that *charset_table.conf* until you understand what it represents, There's no such thing as a standard charset table.
+You need a charset table that's appropriate for *your* application.
 Customize it—don't criticize it.

-Matching Sphinx charset_table to a MySQL collation
+Matching Sphinx `charset_table` to a MySQL collation
 ----

 If your app is localized to English then perhaps you can live with